statix-php/laravel-form-actions/README.md

 }
 ```

-Now that our action is stubbed out, lets use it in our routes.
+With the action in place, let's integrate it into our routes.

 ```php
 // routes/web.php